MarvinTheParanoid/Solvable-Maze-Challenge/README.md

 I made the call to use the NumPy and queue libraries.
 For both libraries I made use of the docs.
 For testing I used the unittest library, and again made use of the docs.

 Writing and working out the core logic of the algorithm was done in under 2 hours.
-Adding tests took me over the 2 hours, and I don't know why but I then decided to add doc strings _(which don't add much/anything to such a simple project...)_.
+Adding tests took me a little over the 2 hours, and I don't know why but I then decided to add doc strings _(which don't add much/anything to such a simple project...)_.
+I probably should have spent that time redoing the testing!